Australian Idol discography: End of Decade Charts

 In January 2010 the Australian Recording Industry Association released a report of the 100 highest selling singles and albums of the decade 2000 – 2009.
 Eight idol releases featured in the lists.
 Australian Idol contestants had three of the five highest selling singles of the decade, with only one other Australian song in the top twenty.
-Guy Sebastian and Matt Corby also appeared in the highest selling releases of the 2010 – 2019 decade.ARIA END OF DECADE SINGLES CHART.
-ARIA Awards.
-Retrieved 11 January 2020.
+Guy Sebastian and Matt Corby also appeared in the highest selling releases of the 2010 – 2019 decade.